-F. Application Process for School Food Authorities Participating in NSLP
+F. Application Process for SFAs Participating in NSLP

-The requirements for school food authorities (SFAs) that provide afterschool meals are more flexible because they are already operating another Child Nutrition Program.
+The requirements for SFAs that provide Afterschool Meals are more flexible because they are already operating another Child Nutrition Program.
 When applying to participate in CACFP, SFAs that have successfully operated the NSLP are not required to provide additional evidence of administrative capability and financial viability.
 Additionally, State agencies may waive the requirement for SFAs to submit a separate management plan and budget for CACFP.
-SFAs have additional flexibility relating to the meal patterns (see Part3, Section E).
+SFAs have additional flexibility relating to the meal patterns (see Part 3, Section E.).

-State agencies may accept a copy of the NSLP application from SFAs that wish to participate in the at-risk afterschool meals component of CACFP.
+State agencies may accept a copy of the NSLP application from SFAs that wish to participate in the At-Risk Afterschool Meals component of CACFP.
 However, the State agency must ensure that additional information required by 7 CFR 226.6(b) that is not captured by the NSLP application or otherwise available to the State agency is obtained.
 This might be accomplished by creating an addendum to the NSLP application that includes the additional information required for participation in CACFP:

 - The names, mailing addresses, and dates of birth of the responsible principals and individuals.
 For SFAs, responsible principals and individuals include, at a minimum, the school food service director and accountant, and the responsible administrator (principal or superintendent). - Documentation of eligibility.
-CACFP State agencies must obtain documentation indicating that each school that will be offering at-risk afterschool meals through CACFP offers educational or enrichment activities and is a school where at least 50 percent of the children are eligible for free or reduced price school meals or is located in the attendance area of an eligible school as required by 7 CFR 226.17a(a). - Preference for commodities/cash in lieu of commodities.
+CACFP State agencies must obtain documentation indicating that each school that will be offering At-Risk Afterschool Meals through CACFP offers educational or enrichment activities and is a school where at least 50 percent of the children are eligible for free or reduced price school meals or is located in the attendance area of an eligible school as required by 7 CFR 226.17a(a).

+- Preference for commodities/cash in lieu of commodities.
 The CACFP State agency must determine whether the SFA prefers commodities or cash in lieu of commodities unless the State agency has received approval to provide cash-in-lieu of commodities for all institutions. - Ineligibility for other publicly funded programs.
 SFAs must provide a list of all Federal programs in which they participate.
-Additionally, the SFA must certify that during the last seven years, the SFA and the individual responsible for the food service have not been: - declared ineligible to participate in any other publicly funded program by reason of violating that program's requirements or provide documentation that it was later reinstated or determined eligible for the program; or - convicted of any activity that indicated a lack of business integrity. - Certification.
+Additionally, the SFA must certify that during the last seven years, the SFA and the individual responsible for the food service have not been: - Declared ineligible to participate in any other publicly funded program by reason of violating that program's requirements or provide documentation that it was later reinstated or determined eligible for the program; or - Convicted of any activity that indicated a lack of business integrity. - Certification.
 The SFA must submit a certification that all information on the application is true and correct, along with the name, mailing address, and date of birth of the individual authorized to sign for the SFA [7 CFR 226.6(b)(1)].